orfon/reinhardt/README.md

 Contributing
 ===============

-  * read the django commits
+  * read the django commits related to templating: https://github.com/django/django/commits/master/django/template
-    * create issue for commits we need to port
+    * create issue for commits we need to port (with link to original commit in django)
     * actually port them, by:
       * writing the unit tests
       * fixing the code